kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 ### GKE

+{% hint style="note" %}
+Managed DCGM offerings such as Google Cloud's [managed DCGM](https://cloud.google.com/kubernetes-engine/docs/how-to/dcgm-metrics) are currently not supported.
+DCGM Exporter must be self-installed and managed in target clusters.
+{% endhint %}

 To install DCGM Exporter on a GKE cluster where the worker nodes use the default [Container Optimized OS (COS)](https://cloud.google.com/container-optimized-os/docs), use the following values.
 The GKE-provided label `cloud.google.com/gke-accelerator` is used to attract DCGM Exporter pods to nodes with NVIDIA GPUs.

 {% hint style="info" %}